YichengDWu/NeuralGraphPDE.jl/docs/src/index.md

 ```

 - An unified interface for graph level tasks.
 As pointed out [here](https://discourse.julialang.org/t/using-a-variable-graph-structure-with-neuralode-and-gcnconv/78881), GNNs are difficult to work well with other neural networks when the input graph is changing.
 This will not be an issue here.
 You have an unified interface `y, st = model(x, ps, st)`.
 In `GraphNeuralNetwork.jl`, you can use `Chain(GNNChain(...), Dense(...))` for graph levels tasks but you will not be able to feed a graph to `Chain(Dense(...), GNNChain(...))`.
 - Having node embeddings and other nontrainable features such as spaital coordinates?
 Thanks to [Lux](http://lux.csail.mit.edu/dev/manual/migrate_from_flux/#implementing-custom-layers), trainable parameters and nonntrainable parameters are seperately stored in `x` and `st`.
+We will not have to unpack and merge them over and over again.

 ## Implementing custom layers

-`NeuralGraphPDE` share the basically same interface with `Lux.jl`.
+`NeuralGraphPDE` basically share the same interface with `Lux.jl`.
 You may want to take a look at its [doc](http://lux.csail.mit.edu/dev/manual/migrate_from_flux/#implementing-custom-layers) first.
 Based on that, `NeuralGraphPDE` provides two abstract types, `AbstractGNNLayer` and `AbstractGNNContainerLayer`, they are subtypes of `AbstractExplicitLayer` and `AbstractExplicitContainerLayer`, respectively.
+You should subtype your custom layers to them.

 ### AbstractGNNLayer
 You can define a custom layer with the following steps: